emnify/product-docs/docs/sso/google-cloud-platform.md

 **Prerequisites:**

 - A Google account that's a user within a [Google Cloud Platform organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization)
-- An account in the emnify Portal using the same email address as the one used to sign into Google
+- An [emnify Portal account](https://portal.emnify.com/sign/up/) using the same email address as the one used to sign into Google

 :::caution
 If your email address in the emnify Portal differs from the one used to log in to Google, this setup won't work.
+You can verify your email on the [**User Settings** page](https://portal.emnify.com/user-settings).

-Instead, add an additional user to the emnify Portal with **Administrator** privileges.
+Instead, [add an additional user](https://portal.emnify.com/organisation-settings/users) to the emnify Portal with the **Administrator** role.
 :::

 ## Register emnify in Google